1966 Baltimore Orioles season

 The 1966 Baltimore Orioles season involved the Orioles finishing first in the American League with a record of 97 wins and 63 losses, nine games ahead of the runner-up Minnesota Twins.
 It was their first AL pennant since 1944, when the club was known as the St. Louis Browns.
-The Orioles swept the NL champion Los Angeles Dodgers in four games to register their first-ever World Series title.
+The Orioles swept the NL champion Los Angeles Dodgers in four games to register the first-ever World Series title in the franchise's 67-year history; the team had been founded in 1901 as the Milwaukee Brewers, moving to St. Louis in 1902 and to Baltimore in 1954.

 The team was managed by Hank Bauer, and played their home games at Memorial Stadium.
 They drew 1,203,366 fans to their home ballpark, third in the ten-team league.
 It would be the highest home attendance of the team's first quarter-century at Memorial Stadium, and was eclipsed by the pennant-winning 1979 Orioles.
+This was the first season that the ballclub's uniforms featured both the smiling bird head logo on the caps and names on the back of the jerseys.

+With their sweep of the Dodgers, the Orioles became the last of the eight franchises that made up the American League from 1903 to 1960 to win a World Series.